LRDPRDX/CAEN-WaveDump-Binary-Parser/README.md

  * Header of a binary file (see WaveDump documentation)
  * Data points
  * Time step between two consecutive data points (sample time)
- * ...
+ * ... (for the full list of abilities see the documentation)

 Moreover, this software can be easily ''extended'' by user in the following sense.
-Each event consisting of data points (or a waveform) and some additional info is represented by and accessible through the \codet{Event} class (described in the documentation).
+Each event consisting of data points (or a waveform) and some additional info is represented by and accessible through the `Event` class (described in the documentation).
-This allows user to write his/her own functions to perform any kind of analysis on an event using only \codet{Event} object which stores a given event.
+This allows user to write his/her own functions to perform any kind of analysis on an event using only `Event` object which stores a given event.

 # Disclaimer
 This library is *not* an official CAEN software.
 Don't use it with ASCII data files produced by the WaveDump software.